supabase/dbdev/docs/publish.md

 ### Publish TLE

+A TLE has a specific [file and folder structure](extension_structure.md) for it to be valid.
+Make sure you have a valid TLE structure before trying to publish it.

-To publish a TLE, run the `dbdev publish` command.
+Once you have a valid TLE, run the `dbdev publish` command to publish it.
 For example, to publish a TLE in the `/all_tles/my_tle` folder run the following:

 ```
 dbdev publish --path /all_tles/my_tle